junxit/us-congress-bills-119/metadata.md

 - 2025-11-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 254.
 - 2025-12-11 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8693-8694; text: CR S8693-8694)
 - 2025-12-11 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2025-12-15 — Held at the desk.
+- 2025-12-15 — Message on Senate action sent to the House.
+- 2025-12-15 — Received in the House.
+- 2026-03-18 — Committee on Small Business and Entrepreneurship.
+Hearings held.
+- 2026-09-16 — Considered under suspension of the rules.
+- 2026-09-16 — DEBATE - The House proceeded with forty minutes of debate on S. 766.
+- 2026-09-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2026-09-16 — Mr. Comer moved to suspend the rules and pass the bill.
+- 2026-09-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote.
+- 2026-09-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.